 Workers, Yellow Mountain, China - Part 2

 After greeting one of the workers during a snowstorm on a high, windswept mountain pass I found myself singing the words from that very emotive song.
-It therefore seemed appropriate to quote the great man's lyrics in this post.
-After coming from a humble, working class background John Lennon was able to touch the hearts and minds of millions of people around the world with his songs about love and peace.
+Thus is seems appropriate to quote the great man's lyrics in this post.
+After coming from a humble, working class background John Lennon was able to touch the hearts and minds of many, many millions of people around the world with his songs about love and peace.

 It's nice to think that all of us have the potential to live extraordinary lives, despite our backgrounds or current mindset.
 Ordinary people who live largely selfless, life-affirming lives are my heroes.